decentraland/decentraland-dapps/README.md

 ### Dependencies

-This container requires you to install the `Wallet` modules
+This container requires you to install the [Wallet](https://github.com/decentraland/decentraland-dapps#wallet) module

 ### Usage